react-navigation/react-navigation.github.io/docs/navigation-prop.md

 * `routeName` - A destination routeName that has been registered somewhere in the app's router
 * `params` - Params to merge into the destination route
 * `action` - (advanced) The sub-action to run in the child router, if the screen is a navigator.
 See [Actions Doc](navigation-actions) for a full list of supported actions.
-* `key` - _String_ - Optional - The identifier for the route to navigate to.
-Navigate back to this route if it already exists

 ### Pop